nay/never_wastes/README.md

       end
     end

-Currently it supports boolean "deleted" column only.
+Currently the boolean "deleted" column is required.

+If you need a timestamp, you can also add deleted_at column.

+    class AddDeletedToYourModels < ActiveRecord::Migration
+      def change
+        add_column :your_models, :deleted, :boolean, :null => false, :default => false
+        add_column :your_models, :deleted_at, :datetime
+      end
+    end

 Next step is to specify never_wastes in your model which needs soft delete.